Yuma Proving Ground Commander keynotes local July Fourth celebration

-U.S. Army Yuma Proving Ground (YPG) commander Col. John Nelson serves as keynote speaker at the Caballeros de Yuma’s 37th annual Fourth of July Flag Raising Ceremony at Yuma's Armed Forces Park on July 4, 2023.
+U.S. Army Yuma Proving Ground (YPG) was well-represented at the Caballeros de Yuma’s 37th annual Fourth of July Flag Raising Ceremony at Armed Forces Park earlier this morning.

+Commander Col. John Nelson served as keynote speaker, YPG Chaplain (Capt.)
+Ryan Pearse gave the ceremony’s invocation, and during the ceremony the Yuma Military Affairs Council recognized YPG’s NCO of the Year, Sgt.
+1st Class Justin Devaul of the Airborne Test Force, and Soldier of the Year, Pvt.
+1st Class Mekhii McTerry of the YPG Health Clinic.
+Sgt.
+1st Class David Fuchs of the Military Freefall School presented the flag at the opening of the ceremony.

+In his remarks, Nelson noted his initial impressions of Yuma’s extraordinary appreciation for the military and YPG’s position at the forefront of Army transformation efforts in recent years.
+He also discussed at length the sacrifices of America’s men and women in uniform in defending the United States’ liberty and way of life.

 |Date Taken: